 In conclusion, the researchers report the longevity of antibodies against the SARS-CoV-2 virus in the plasma of a large cohort of individuals - lasting up to 140 days; and they have developed a ‘pseudo gold standard’ reference cohort against which to assess immunoassay performance.

-How to use AbC-19, a COVID-19 rapid antibody test
+How to use the AbC-19 COVID-19 rapid antibody test.
+Now in boxes of 25

 medRxiv publishes preliminary scientific reports that are not peer-reviewed and, therefore, should not be regarded as conclusive, guide clinical practice/health-related behavior, or treated as established information.